Are you an INFJ who is sensitive to criticisms?

 We can’t avoid criticism.

 The human mind loves to judge.
-It’s constantly forming opinion and conclusion about things.
+It’s constantly forming opinions and conclusions about things.
 This is tall, that is short.
 This is good, that is bad, and etc. Whether you are judged positively or negatively, you are still being judged.
 We can’t avoid judgment, especially when we share our work publicly.
 There’s bound to be criticism.

 - Personal Attacks: “You are a f*cking idiot and lazy.”, “You are an Asian.
 English isn’t your first language.
 Why do you think you can be a writer?”